insolar/insolar-scripts/README.md

 # License

-This project is licensed under the terms of the [Insolar License 1.0](LICENSE.md).
+This project is licensed under the terms of the [MIT License](LICENSE.md).